German Peasants' War: Causes

-Historians disagree on the nature of the revolt and its causes, whether it grew out of the emerging religious controversy centered on Luther; whether a wealthy tier of peasants saw their own wealth and rights slipping away, and sought to weave them into the legal, social and religious fabric of society; or whether peasants objected to the emergence of a modernizing, centralizing nation state.
+Historians disagree on the nature of the revolt and its causes, whether it grew out of rising rents; the emerging religious controversy centered on Luther; whether a wealthy tier of peasants saw their own wealth and rights slipping away, and sought to weave them into the legal, social and religious fabric of society; or whether peasants objected to the emergence of a modernizing, centralizing nation state.

+Rising rents, tightening serfdom, access to commons

+The nobles had defeated the cities and peasants in a series of Cities Wars in 1440–60 and began aggressively raising rents.
+This required increasing their control over the peasants, which was done by tightening the bonds of serfdom and restricting access to the commons, which the peasants needed use of to pasture their livestock.

+In the course of the Peasant War, local peasant groups presented lists of demands, referred to as "articles."
+A study of hundreds of these articles found that "90 percent of all peasant lists attacked serfdom," 81 percent restrictions on access to the commons, and 72 percent "demanded a reduction of rents."
+These three inseparably connected issues explain the cause of the uprising.

+After defeating the peasants and their town allies in 1525, the lords continued raising rents to the point that, by the 1570s, peasants were paying 60 to 80 percent of their harvest on rents and debt.
+This unsustainable amount meant that the farmers could not adequately feed themselves or their livestock, nor refertilize the soil.
+This led to declining grain yields, widespread malnutrition, and famines, which opened the door to the return of the plague.
+Social tensions grew at all levels of society, producing witch hunts and repeated outbreaks of war.
+The growing burden of war taxes and staggering debt loads further crippled the economy, ending in general collapse into the Thirty Years War.
+The Thirty Years War was the inescapable result of the defeat of the peasants in 1525.
+Farmers in England, meanwhile, won their freedom from serfdom, which allowed them to produce the growing agricultural surpluses that fueled England’s rise to world power.

 Threat to prosperity

 One view is that the origins of the German Peasants' War lay partly in the unusual power dynamic caused by the agricultural and economic dynamism of the previous decades.
-Labor shortages in the last half of the 14th century had allowed peasants to sell their labor for a higher price; food and goods shortages had allowed them to sell their products for a higher price as well.
+Labor shortages in the last half of the 15th century had allowed peasants to sell their labor for a higher price; food and goods shortages had allowed them to sell their products for a higher price as well.
 Consequently, some peasants, particularly those who had limited allodial requirements, were able to accrue significant economic, social, and legal advantages.
 Peasants were more concerned to protect the social, economic and legal gains they had made than about seeking further gains.